raptorlightning/I2S-Hat/README.md

 * Allow digital input and output without resampling or other pre/post-processing.
 * Utilize SPDIF from 44.1kHz-192kHz Stereo coaxial and/or optical.

 To make this possible, a combination of software and hardware is required.
-The Schematics and PCB to create the SPDIF hat are provided in KiCAD format in the "I2SHat" folder.
+The schematics and PCB to create the SPDIF hat are provided in KiCAD format in the "I2SHat" folder.
 Please modify the schematic and PCB as required for component availibility.

 ![](https://github.com/raptorlightning/I2SHat/blob/main/Pictures/Enclosed.jpg)